orodelparanapy-dotcom/ParanaProject/README.md

 float vol_confirmedClose = barstate.isconfirmed ? close : close[1]
 float vol_confirmedOpen = barstate.isconfirmed ? open : open[1]

+// Momentum uses RSI values at the original pivot bar.
+As a pivot is only
+// available cfg_pivotLength bars later, divergence labels are confirmed and do
+// not repaint after they appear. float mom_rsi = ta.rsi(close, cfg_rsiLength)

 // Calculated on every bar so BOS quality remains consistent across history and
 // realtime execution.
 The event bar itself is excluded once the window ends. float bos_atr = ta.atr(cfg_bosAtrLength)